mipiace/HiPC_Word2Vec/README.md

 1. Compile all the codes, including our implementations and other implementions: `./compile.sh`

 ## Validate the results in the Experimental Evaluation section of the paper
 1. The directory `SC19_AE_test_cases` contains BASH test scripts for validating all the results in our SC19 submission.
 A pretrained word embedding text file is used for each individual evaluation task.
-Each test script validates one Figure or Table presented in the Experimental Evaluation section of the paper.
-The name of each test script corresponds to the Figure or Table number in the paper it validates.
+Each test script validates each Table presented in the Experimental Evaluation section of the paper.
+The name of each test script corresponds to the Table number in the paper it validates.
-  + Validate the results in Table8: `./Table8.sh`
   + Validate the results in Table5: `./Table5.sh`
+  + Validate the results in Table6: `./Table6.sh`
   + Validate the results in Table7: `./Table7.sh`
-  + Validate the results in Table6: `./Table6.sh`
+  + Validate the results in Table8: `./Table8.sh`